 Many patients (around 70%) prefer the option of in-home palliative care.
 It keeps them in familiar surroundings, close to people and places they love, amongst the memories they’ve created over the years of their life.

 Palliative care in a patient’s own home provides a valuable means of creating and sustaining a more normal quality of life for them and their family and friends.
-And if you’re looking for help and advice about what might be your best option, it’s a good idea to consult a professional palliative care provider like Care For Family who is a nominated preferred provider of Palliative Care Australia.
+And if you’re looking for help and advice about what might be your best option, it’s a good idea to consult an established and highly recommended professional palliative care provider like Care For Family.

 In our own experience of supporting carers, families and their loved ones, we find that being as open and honest as possible with patients and their families about their care options works best, and since no two situations are the same, it’s usually a good idea to consult your doctor and a professional palliative care provider like Care For Family.

 We hope this article has helped with your understanding of in-home palliative care, and if you would like to talk to our expert and compassionate team, we’re here to help and would love to hear from you.

 You might also like to read the following posts about Palliative Care: